hipe/tmx/lib/skylab/brazen/doc/issues/015-the-kernel-narrative.md

-hold both would-be "model identifiers" and "collection identifier" (e.g database names). for readability (and fun) we munge these parts together inline with the word-parts that a would-be model name might have (e.g "git-config" as a datastore name has the two parts, "git" and "config").
+hold both would-be "model identifiers" and "collection identifier" (e.g database names). for readability (and fun) we munge these parts together inline with the word-parts that a would-be model name might have (e.g "git-config" as a collection name has the two parts, "git" and "config").

 because these two concerns are munged into one name we need to do some parsing to determine where the one ends and the other begins.